inf112-v21/Anisometropia/src/test/java/screens/MainMenuScreenTest.md

 1. text goes blue and letters are jumbled when cursor over "PLAY LOCAL"
 2. after clicking, you should be taken to new screen (LocalSetupScreen.java)

+### **Test Scenario:** _To check if button "PLAY ON NET" works_

+**Test Steps**

+1. the main menu will appear when the game is run
+2. move cursor to text that says "PLAY ON NET"
+3. click mouse

+* should be repeated with mouse starting from all directions

+**Expected Results**

+1. text goes blue and letters are jumbled when cursor over "PLAY ON NET"
+2. after clicking, you should be taken to new screen (OnNetSetupScreen.java)

 ### **Test Scenario**: _To check if button "QUIT" works_

 **Test Steps**